pranavkokati/verdict/README.md

 Exit code is `0` on pass, `1` on fail -- so `verdict check` gates a CI pipeline the same way `eslint` or `tsc --noEmit` does.

-## Why this exists, and how it's different from prompt-injection "taste" tools
+## Why this exists

-Prompt-injection "taste" tools work by aggregating design-guideline prompt packs and injecting them into an agent's context before it writes UI code.
+Prompt-injection tools work by aggregating design-guideline prompt packs and injecting them into an agent's context before it writes UI code.
 That's a reasonable idea, but it's **open-loop**: the tool has no way to confirm the agent actually followed the guidance.
 You get a prompt; you don't get proof.

 Verdict is **closed-loop**.
 It doesn't tell the agent what to do -- it checks what the agent actually did: